 - University of British Columbia [Key Indicators of Sustainable Agriculture - UBC Agroecology 361], - 2.
-University of Saskatchewan [Weeds & Organic Systems], - 3.
-University of Manitoba [Dryland Cropping Systems], - 4.
-University of Guelph [Marketing in Organic Agriculture], and - Laval Université [French translation of the following NSAC courses - ES202, IN202, PS202 and AS202] - A student cannot receive credit for taking the same course in both French and English.
+University of Manitoba [Dryland Cropping Systems], - 3.
+University of Guelph [Marketing in Organic Agriculture], and - Laval Université [French translation of the following NSAC courses ES202, IN202, PS202 and AS2021 - A student cannot receive credit for taking the same course in both French and English.